-Public law is the law of relationships between individuals and government.
-As you might imagine, this covers a wide surface area of law.
-The most expansive of those, at least in Washington state, is administrative law.
-In a modern bureaucracy, a legislative body must delegate much of its rule-making authority to the agencies that serve its constituents.
-Agency regulations don't sound very glamorous, but they dictate much of our life in civil society.
-Many activities of daily life, from driving to drinking water, are regulated in some way by agency rules.
-This course will explore administrative rule-making, including: how agencies get the authority to do what they do (i.e., constitutional law), how they make rules, the public's role in the rule-making procedure, and how these rules are challenged.
-This course will also consider the interplay between law and policy, particularly from a budgeting perspective, and touch on areas of law most salient in public administration, such as the Public Records Act and ethics laws.
+Law and policy are two sides of the same coin-you can't make one without the other.
+Agency and non-profit administrators interface with the law every day, be it administrative regulations, litigation impacting program mission, public records, or public service ethics laws.
+This course seeks to give MPA students a solid grounding in the areas of the law that relate to policy-making.
+It will explore administrative rule-making, including how agencies get the authority to do what they do (i.e., constitutional law), how they make rules, the public's role in the rule-making procedure, and how these rules are challenged.
+This course will also consider the interplay between law and policy, including from a budgeting perspective, and touch on areas of law most salient in public administration, such as the Public Records Act, employment law, and ethics laws.